dwmkerr/chatgpt-diagrams-extension/README.md

 - [ ] refactor: move rendering logic to background page (so error content is hidden in tabs)
 - [ ] refactor: MD5 diagram text, use as a key for diagrams in a background page so that we don't recreate each time
 - [ ] improvement: icon for 'show diagram' button
-- [ ] build: resolve test issues https://github.com/dwmkerr/chatgpt-diagrams-extension/issues/6 this is also checking if we can refer to issues like this #6
+- [ ] build: resolve test issues https://github.com/dwmkerr/chatgpt-diagrams-extension/issues/6